 Walking the Whole Isle of Anglesey Coastal Path

-Arrive at Bangor.
-Settle into a local B&B or inn in the Menai Bridge or Llanfairpwll area.
+Arrive in Anglesey.
+Settle into a local B&B or inn in the Bangor/ Menai Bridge/ Llanfairpwll area.
 Llanfairpwll is well-known for being the village with the longest name in Europe – Llanfairpwll- gwyngyll – goger – y -chwyrn -drobwll – llan- tysilio – gogo – goch.
-Your car can remain here in safekeeping for the duration of your holiday.

 WALK 1 – Isle of Anglesey Coastal Path – Moel y Don to Beaumaris